Russia says it's withdrawing troops from key Ukrainian city

 But Ukrainian presidential advisor Mykhailo Podolyak said on Twitter: “Actions speak louder than words.
 We see no signs that Russia is leaving Kherson without a fight."

-As the reports of a Russian withdrawal emerged, Zelenskyy met with his senior military staff in Kyiv to discuss the situation on the front, including attempts to recapture territory, his website reported without giving details.
+As the reports of a Russian withdrawal emerged, Zelenskyy met with his senior military staff in Kyiv to discuss the situation, including attempts to recapture territory, his website reported without giving details.

-Reports surfaced Wednesday that the No. 2 official of the Moscow-installed Kherson regional government was killed in a car crash.
-There was no indication of foul play — but it comes against the backdrop of prior targeting of officials.
+Against that backdrop, reports surfaced Wednesday that the No. 2 official of the Moscow-installed Kherson regional government was killed in a car crash.
+There was no indication of foul play.

-Kirill Stremousov — a prominent regional official who posted updates about the war almost daily— died in a crash, according to Russian state news agencies and his boss, Vladimir Saldo.
+Kirill Stremousov — a prominent regional official who posted public updates about the war almost daily— died in the crash, according to Russian state news agencies and his boss, Vladimir Saldo.

-The Russian Defense Ministry reported months ago that Saldo himself was poisoned and hospitalized.
+The Russian Defense Ministry reported months ago that Saldo himself had been poisoned and hospitalized.

+The Russian military appeared to have been preparing for an orderly pullout from Kherson for months, contrasting with the haphazard retreat from the Kharkiv region when the invading force left behind a large amount of weapons and ammunition.
 In October, Surovikin appeared to set the stage for a possible withdrawal from Kherson, acknowledging the situation was “quite difficult” for Moscow.
-Evacuations of civilians followed, as did some symbolic moves.
+Evacuations of civilians followed, as did symbolic moves.

 The remains of Grigory Potemkin, the Russian general who founded Kherson in the 18th century, were reportedly moved from the city’s St. Catherine’s Church.